 - Warranty and parts support: Avoid no-name units with unclear support.

 Pro Tip: Use a small digital hygrometer near the dehumidifier.
-If relative humidity stays above 60% after several days of continuous use, the Peltier unit is too small for that space.
+If relative humidity stays above 60% after 48 to 72 hours of continuous use, the Peltier unit is too small for that space.

 How to Tell If a Peltier Dehumidifier Is Working